ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/heart_failure/index.rst

 In the GBD, heart failure is considered an impairment and the fatal and nonfatal burden is assigned to the causes identified as etiologies for the impairment.
-For this project, we are modeling HF as a separate cause, independent of other causes and therefore, heart failure can overlap with other causes in the model, such as IHD and simulants can carry multiple heart diseases simultaneously.
-This document describes the overall heart failure modeling process and provides details for the simulation inputs.
+For this project, we are modeling HF due to :ref:`ischemic heart disease <2019_cause_ihd>` as part of the cause.
+The remainder of heart failure is modeled as a separate "cause".
+This document describes the overall heart failure modeling process and provides details for the simulation inputs for the residual category.
+Residual in this case refers to all heart failure that is NOT a result of IHD.

 .. contents::
    :local: